PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 # Datalab 01: Classification Algorithms

-We start with ...
-In addition, you will be made familiar with a technique called learning curves.
+We start with a Q&A and reflection on classification algorithms.
+Then, we will apply our newly learned techniques on the Yelp dataset again by performing a logistic regression!
+Subsequently, we will perform a logistic regression on our Oosterhout dataset; in line with our research problem!
+As an extra you are offered some extra material to get familiar with a technique called learning curves.
 Lastly, you will be introduced to an important pre-processing step - i.e. data encoding.

 ## 0) Learning Objectives:
-Text:
-1. ...
+1. Formulate, apply and create a logistic regression analyses to real-world data.
 2. Implement, visualize, and evaluate a learning curve of a model trained on the youth care dataset (optional)
 3. Apply one-hot encoding to the youth care dataset (optional)

 Table of contents:
-1. ...: Y hours
+1. Q&A: 0.5 hours
-2.
+2. Titanic Regression Project: 3 hours
-3. Oosterhout Dataset: Classification Analysis: Z hours
+3. Oosterhout Dataset: Classification Analysis: 3 hours
 4. Additional material (optional): 2 hours
    4.1.
 The learning curve
    4.2.
 Data encoding: One-hot encoding

 ## Questions or issues?
-If you have any questions or issues regarding the course material, please first ask your peers or ask us in the in-class discussion at 16:00!
+If you have any questions or issues regarding the course material, please first ask your peers or ask us if you can't figure it out together!

 Good luck!

+## 1) Q & A
+We start by briefly reflecting on what we learned about classification algoritms, overfitting and the bias-variance trade-off.
+Do you have any questions?
+Now is the time to ask them!

-## 2) Yelp Regression Project
+## 2) Titanic Regression Project
-Now, we're introduced to TOPIC it's time ground down these fundamentals by doing a workshop.
+Now, we're introduced to classification algorithms it's time ground down these fundamentals by doing a workshop.
 Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the first module: **Logistic Regression**.

 ## 3) Oosterhout Dataset: Classification